kamilburda/batcher/dev/sections/Customization.md

 Check the `Visible` constraint (or add one if not already via `Add Constraint... → Visible`).

 **I want to export only visible layers.
-However, I also want to exclude those that have invisible parent layer groups.**
+However, I also want to exclude those that have invisible parent group layers.**

 1. Check the `Visible` constraint (or add one if not already).
 2. Edit the `Visible` constraint (press the icon to the right of the constraint name).